 where:

-CDAYvd is the Total Daily Amounts for Supplier Unit v for Settlement Day d calculated in accordance with paragraph G.5.6.1;
+CDAYvd is the Total Daily Amounts for Supplier Unit v for Settlement Day d calculated in accordance with paragraph Error!
+Reference source not found.;

-CDAYud is the Total Daily Amounts for Generator Unit u for Settlement Day d calculated in accordance with paragraph G.4.11.1;
+CDAYud is the Total Daily Amounts for Generator Unit u for Settlement Day d calculated in accordance with paragraph Error!
+Reference source not found.;

-CDAYΩd is the Total Daily Amounts for Capacity Market Unit Ω for Settlement Day d calculated in accordance with paragraph G.4.12.1;
+CDAYΩd is the Total Daily Amounts for Capacity Market Unit Ω for Settlement Day d calculated in accordance with paragraph Error!
+Reference source not found.;

 CFCub is the Fixed Cost Payment or Charge for Generator Unit u calculated for the Billing Period calculated in accordance with section F.11;